 Three years off from theatre shows, including one year of lockdown.
 You guys must be in the best shape ever to get back out on the road, or you’re fucking scared cold about it.
 Which one is it?

 Mark: I would say we’re hungry.
 We’re hungrier than ever, sir.
-During Melbourne Comedy Festival, a few days before it, we realised we hadn’t performed live in 18 months, about a year and a half or whatever.
+During Melbourne Comedy Festival, a few days before it, we realized we hadn’t performed live in 18 months.
+About a year and a half or whatever.
 We were feeling a little out of shape.
 So, we put on some secret shows under a different name at midnight, which for men in their 30s is a mistake…

 Zach: Yeah, midnight is too late…

 Mark: Midnight is far, far too late.
 Very late.
 So, we did it under a secret name, and we wrote over an hour of stuff in four days.
 And then we just put on this show.
-It was a chance for us to, kind of like the Sgt.
-Pepper’s thing – not that I’m comparing us to the Beatles – just in the sense that the name Aunty Donna comes with a lot of caveats now, right?
+It was a chance for us to, kind of like the Sergeant Pepper’s thing.
+Not that I’m comparing us to the Beatles.
+Just in the sense that the name Aunty Donna comes with a lot of caveats now, right?
 But under a different name, we can do stuff that maybe we wouldn’t normally do in Aunty Donna.
 And also, the show can be a big fucking shit, and it’s at midnight, and you paid 10 bucks for it.
 So I’m saying you get what you’re given.
-But really it was, I mean, for me, what I’d forgotten, I had genuinely forgotten how it was to be funny in front of a crowd of people.
+But really it was, I mean, for me, what I’d forgotten, I genuinely forgotten how it was to be funny in front of a crowd of people.
 The shows were really loose and really silly.
 And it was like, let’s bring that to our wider audience now.
 I think we’re writing some of the best stuff we’ve ever written.

 We were tossing up should we do a best of and what we came to was no, we really want to bring new stuff out onto the road.
 So yeah, we’re keen.
 We’re keen, man.